rlisml/RxnNano/README.md

-# ReactionLLM: Data-Centric  Learning for Compact Chemical reaction prediction model
+# RxnNano: A Compact LLM for Single-Step Reaction Prediction via Hierarchical Curriculum Learning

 ## Table of Contents